Monday, January 12, 2026

 While I’m not enough of a connoisseur of classic film to get the audio clip references as well as be familiar with the songs themselves, what I do know is that acclaimed and accomplished jazz guitarist Mike Moreno has definitely tapped into a vibe that is classic and vintage and classy and elegant.
-The result is perhaps his strongest set yet.
+The result is one of his strongest sets yet.

-Whereas his earlier releases in the late 2000s and 2010s had more of a searching and embryonic feel to them while still being technically proficient, this album evidences a steady hand and assured confidence in Moreno’s playing and phrasing, presenting him as the venerable jazz guitar master that he most certainly is now.
+Moreno’s earlier releases in the late 2000s and 2010s already demonstrated his technical proficiency on the fret board, and this album continues to evidence a steady hand and assured confidence in his playing and phrasing, presenting him as the venerable jazz guitar master that he most certainly is now.
 He is definitely on the level of guitar greats such as Andy Summers and Pat Metheny.

 Moreno is supported by an equally talented group of amazing and wondrous musicians.
 Sullivan Fortner conjures rapturous swirls on piano, Matt Brewer anchors deep grooves and rhythms on bass, and Obed Calvaire keeps the beat palpable with floating drums and percussion.
 They absolutely contribute both individually and collectively to the overall atmosphere of this session.
-This is probably Moreno’s best band on record to date.
+This is one of Moreno’s best bands on record.

 No comments: